Reemwael720/Smart-System-for-Early-Prediction-of-Epileptic-Seizures-EPIXA-/README.md

 ## 🔄 Project Workflow

-1. 📡 Collect ECG and motion signals from the wearable hardware.
+1. 📡 The wearable device continuously acquires ECG and motion signals.
-2. 🧹 Preprocess the acquired biomedical signals.
+2. 📲 The collected data is transmitted wirelessly to the mobile application.
-3. 📊 Extract ECG and motion features.
+3. 🧹 The mobile application preprocesses the received signals.
-4. 🤖 Predict epileptic seizures using the AI model.
+4. 📊 ECG and motion features are extracted.
-5. 📲 Send the prediction results to the mobile application.
+5. 🤖 The AI model predicts whether a seizure is likely to occur.
-6. 🚨 Notify the patient before seizure onset.
+6. 🚨 If a seizure is predicted, the application immediately sends an alert to the patient.
-7. ❤️ Enable continuous patient monitoring and real-time alerts.
+7. ❤️ The application displays real-time monitoring and prediction results.

 ---

 ## 🎯 Project Goal

-This project aims to develop an intelligent wearable healthcare system that predicts epileptic seizures before they occur.
-By combining wearable hardware, ECG signal processing, artificial intelligence, and a mobile application, the system provides early warnings to improve patient safety and support continuous health monitoring.
+The goal of this project is to develop an intelligent wearable healthcare system capable of predicting epileptic seizures before they occur.
+The wearable device collects physiological data, while the mobile application performs signal processing, feature extraction, AI-based prediction, and real-time patient monitoring to provide early warnings and improve patient safety.